The Bankrate promise

 Who are they best for?
 Investors just starting out can benefit well from Fidelity’s wide range of easily digestible educational tools.

-Pricing: Along with most of the industry, Fidelity dropped its trading commissions to zero, a boon to all traders, but especially long-term buy-and-hold investors.
+Pricing: Along with most of the industry, Fidelity charges no commissions on stock and ETF trades, a boon to all traders, but especially long-term buy-and-hold investors.

 Read more in Bankrate’s full review of Fidelity.

 TD Ameritrade is a great choice for investors of all abilities, whether you need guidance and education as you’re starting out or when you’re ready to turn to the broker’s high-powered thinkorswim trading platform.
 Either way, you’ll likely find what you need at TD Ameritrade.
 (Charles Schwab has purchased TD Ameritrade, and will eventually integrate the two brokers.)